shallomkanyori/alx-backend-javascript/0x02-ES6_classes/README.md

 - Implement a getter and setter for each attribute.
 - Implement a method named `displayFullPrice` that returns the attributes in the following format `amount currency_name (currency_code)`.
 - Implement a static method named `convertPrice`.
 It should accept two arguments: `amount` (Number), `conversionRate` (Number).
 The function should return the amount multiplied by the conversion rate.

+### Task 5
+Implement a class named `Building`:
+- Constructor attributes:
+	- `sqft` (Number)
+- Each attribute must be stored in an “underscore” attribute version (ex: `name` is stored in `_name`)
+- Implement a getter for each attribute.
+- Consider this class as an abstract class.
+And make sure that any class that extends from it should implement a method named `evacuationWarningMessage`.
+- If a class that extends from it does not have a `evacuationWarningMessage` method, throw an error with the message `Class extending Building must override evacuationWarningMessage`